K-Schriber/Year-two-Unit-1/Project_1/Project_Unit_1.md

         print("Invalid choice.
 Please select a valid option.")
 ```

 This code allows the user to pick what they want to do in the Ethereum wallet.
 A while loop keeps repeating the options so the user can do multiple transactions without exiting the wallet.
 If loops allow the user to pick a specific number to get to a certain step, such as withdrawing, describing the coin, or exiting the wallet.
+Multiple if statments check if the user enters an accepted value if they do a certain function is executed if not the input validation asks the user to input and accepted value.

 ## Deposit, Withdraw, and Balance